HCaldwell95/salt-and-stone-studios/README.md

 #### CodeAnywhere

-I encounted multiple issues with this IDE.
+I encountered multiple issues with this IDE.
 From losing my progress on multiple occasions to workspaces simply being corrupt and unable to open.
 Part way through the project, I switched over to GitPod.
 This left me with concerns that my git commits may not be consistent.

 #### GitHub

 During this project, my account was migrated to a Code Institute student account.
 All of my repositories and access remained, but when reviewing the git logs, there is a difference shown between my profile during this stage.
 Both profiles share the name of HCaldwell95, but at first glance it appears that the git commits come from another user.
 I can confirm that all commits have been from myself and no other user has ever accessed my project.
 I believe this is due to the account migration.

-[def]: ssets/images/studios-readme.pn